 William Burdine Blake

-William Burdine Blake was born January 21, 1852, in London, Madison Co., OH, and died December 4, 1938, in Ronceverte, Greenbrier Co., WV, at age 86.
-He is the son of Burdine Blake, Jr. and Mary Ellen Murray, both of Pennsylvania.
+William Burdine "Will" Blake was born January 21, 1852, on an Ohio River steamboat somewhere in the vicinity of Ironton, Madison Co., OH, and died December 4, 1938, at home, Ronceverte, Greenbrier Co., WV, at age 86.
+Buried in Riverview Cemetery, Ronceverte, Greenbrier Co., WV.
+He is the son of Burdine Blake Jr. of Martinsburg, Bedford (Blair) Co., PA, and Mary Ellen Murray of Shippensburg, Cumberland Co., PA.

-Alice Mary Horne was born October 1850 in Augusta Co., VA, and died March 11, 1942, in Ronceverte, Greenbrier Co., WV, at age 91.
-She is the daughter of Strother P. Horne of Virginia and Sarah J. Miller of Virginia.
+Alice Mary Horne was born October 6, 1850, in Mount Solon, Augusta Co., VA, and died March 11, 1942, in Ronceverte, Greenbrier Co., WV, at age 91.
+Buried in Riverview Cemetery, Ronceverte, Greenbrier Co., WV.
+She is the daughter of Strother P. Horne of Virginia, and Sarah J. Miller of Virginia.

-William Burdine Blake and Alice Mary Horne were married August 24, 1879, in Rockingham, VA.
+William Burdine "Will" Blake and Alice Mary Horne were married Sunday, August 24, 1879, in Dayton, Rockingham Co., VA.

-William Burdine Blake and Alice Mary (Horne) Blake had seven children:
+William Burdine "Will" Blake and Alice Mary (Horne) Blake had seven children:

 TIMELINE